Multi-millionaire Justin Hemmes is angry at having to pay his workers proper wages and entitlements.

-The company behind the billion dollar pub empire run by Justin Hemmes has complained about having to pay proper wages and entitlements to their staff.
+The company behind his billion dollar pub empire has complained about having to pay award wages and entitlements to their staff.

-Yesterday, the Fair Work Commission finally ended the Merivale Group’s Work Choices-era employment agreement, which allowed the company to pay thousands of young workers well below the current hospitality award.
+Yesterday, the Fair Work Commission finally ended the Merivale Group’s Work Choices-era employment agreement.

-From March, Marivale will be forced to pay proper award rates of pay.
+From March, Merivale will be forced to pay proper award rates of pay.

-In a bizarre whinge to the Commission, Merivale’s human resources manager Kate Tones suggested that paying workers their entitled wages and overtime or penalty rates would place the profitability of the business at risk.
+In a bizarre whinge to the Commission, Merivale’s human resources manager Kate Tones suggested that paying workers proper wages and overtime or penalty rates would place the profitability of the business at risk.

-“Merivale will need to consider the viability of business practices which while viable under the EBA, may not be viable under the modern award,” she wrote in a submission to the Commission.
+“Merivale will need to consider the viability of business practices which while viable under the EBA, may not be viable under the modern award.”

-She also lamented a requirement to give staff mandatory breaks, given none were currently offered.
+Furthermore, she also lamented a requirement to give staff mandatory breaks, given none are currently offered.

 ‘Cry me a river!’